Preeclampsia During Pregnancy: Your Questions Answered

 Who is most at risk?

 We see preeclampsia more commonly among younger pregnant patients, for example in teen pregnancies, and in patients who become pregnant after 40 years old.
-Preeclampsia can occur more often in a first pregnancy or if the patient had preeclampsia in a previous pregnancy or is carrying multiples (twins, triplets).
+Preeclampsia and eclampsia can occur more often in a first pregnancy or if the patient had preeclampsia in a previous pregnancy or is carrying multiples (twins, triplets).

-When does preeclampsia occur?
+When do eclampsia and preeclampsia occur?

 How is it treated?